sajjadGG/book-python/devops/good-engineering-practice/code-smells.rst

 References
 -------------------------------------------------------------------------------
 .. [#CodeSmells] Flury, Tony.
-What are some major code smells in Python? https://www.quora.com/What-are-some-major-code-smells-in-Python 2019.
-Accessed: 2019-03-28
+What are some major code smells in Python?
+Year: 2019.
+Retrieved: 2019-03-28.
+URL: https://www.quora.com/What-are-some-major-code-smells-in-Python